Axion Effective Action: Master integrals

 \section{Master integrals}

-In this appendix, we discuss the master integrals and tabulate some of them that are useful in practise.
+In this appendix, we discuss the master integrals and tabulate some of them that are useful in practice.
 In this paper our results are written in terms of master integrals $\,\mathcal{I}$, defined by

 with;